Since May 25th private tours are possible again in Berlin!

 Of course you'll be taken also to many sites off the beaten path as well as to the the young, vibrant and hip Berlin districts as Kreuzberg, Friedrichshain and Prenzlauer Berg.

-Are you planing as a company or association a meeting, a convention or an incentive in Berlin?
+Are you planing for your corporate, business partners or association a meeting, an incentive or a fam trip in Berlin?

 All Berlin and Potsdam tours are also available in different languages: